ma53ma/segmentation_steppability/README.md

 ### Data COCO format
 Step:
 1. You should first download and build the library from https://github.com/waspinator/pycococreator.git
-2. Create a shortcut of the data folder then copy it to the **data_COCOformat** folder by running
+2. Create a shortcut of the data folder (the Dataset folder) then copy it to the **data_COCOformat** folder by running
 ```ln -s (data folder address) data_COCOformat```
 3. Enter **data_COCOformat** folder by running
 ```cd data_COCOformat```